JusethAg/dotfiles/README.md

 ## Tasks

+- [ ] Create script to install all applications
 - [X] Upload settings for VSCode
 - [X] Upload settings for zsh (zshrc)
 - [X] Upload settings/preferences for iTerm2